 Wilderness Adventure Packing Guide

-This is my guide of what type of gear I like to take with me when I an out in the wilderness.
+This is my guide to what type of gear I like to take with me when I am out in the wilderness.
 Having a good gear set and tools can make your stay safe and productive.

 Large packs are great if you plan on doing an extended journey or want to haul in a lot of gear for building a base camp.
 These packs are capable of storing all of your necessities.